Sam DeStefano: Behavior

-Later life
+Later life and death

 In 1965, DeStefano was convicted of conspiracy and sentenced to three to five years in prison.
-On February 22, 1972, DeStefano was sentenced to three and one half years in prison for threatening the life of a witness, mobster turned informant Charles Crimaldi, an accomplice in the Foreman murder.
+On February 22, 1972, DeStefano was sentenced to three and one-half years in prison for threatening the life of a witness, mobster-turned-informant Charles Crimaldi, an accomplice in the Foreman murder.
 DeStefano had encountered Crimaldi in the elevator of the Chicago Dirksen Federal Building and threatened him.
 Later in 1972, DeStefano was indicted on federal charges for illegal possession of firearms by a felon.

 DeStefano and his associates were eventually indicted for the Foreman murder.
 As in his previous trials, DeStefano had raised a large amount of public interest with his bizarre behavior.
 He made demands to represent himself, dressed in pajamas, shouted through bullhorns, and rambled incoherently.
 DeStefano then started displaying similar behavior in the Foreman trial.
 The Outfit bosses began to worry DeStefano was not only jeopardizing his own defense, but also the defenses of his other crew members.
 In a secret meeting, the boss of the Chicago Outfit, Tony Accardo, gave DeStefano's crew permission to kill him.

 On April 14, 1973, it was presumed that DeStefano was to have met with his brother, Mario Anthony DeStefano, and associate Tony Spilotro in the garage of his Galewood neighborhood home, in the 1600 block of North Sayre Avenue.
 Before the meeting began, Spilotro allegedly entered the lot and shot DeStefano twice with a shotgun, hitting him in the chest and tearing his left arm off at the elbow, instantly killing him.
 The murderer was never brought to trial.

 DeStefano was buried at Queen of Heaven Cemetery in Hillside, Illinois.